margaretacrivat/BudgetTracking_PJ/README.md

 I have developed a client-facing web application using Django, a high-level Python web framework.
 All backend logic, including the management of data and business logic, is implemented using Python.
-This web app is designed to help users manage both personal budget and project-associated budget, all centralized within a single virtual environment.
+This web app is designed to help users manage both personal budget and project-associated budget, all centralized within a single virtuasl environment.
 The goal is to provide users with a comprehensive tool to track their expenses, set budget limits, and analyze their financial data.